larastudio/stedding/README.md

 ````
 to start the installation.
 You will then be asked to choose a domain.
 Next, they will ask you to agree with the TOS and install all.

+*NB* May not be necessary if you run your own certs only.
+See further down on SSL
 ### PHP

 Current PHP configuration details added to `vars/main.yml` are: